 First, no matter how platforms change, ad-driven media has been around at least since the French newspaper La Presse figured out that advertising allowed it to lower its price, extend its readership and increase profitability.
-That was in 1836, and so it continues in the digital age.
+That was in 1836, and so it continues in the age of digital magazine advertising.

 While still a relatively nascent industry, digital magazine readership numbers continue to rise.
 The COVID-19 pandemic only accelerated that growth.
-And while the legions of card-carrying print readers still outnumber the digitally decided, the former’s numbers face decline, especially as magazines improve their web magazine offerings.
+And while the legions of card-carrying print readers still outnumber the digitally decided for most magazines, the former’s numbers face decline, especially as magazines improve their web magazine offerings.

 As a digital publisher you knew that, and perhaps also know that prospective digital magazine advertisers view space in your digital publication as a creatively manipulated portal into their product or service.

 Learn the secrets behind today's most rapidly growing niche publishers.
 Download a FREE copy of How to Develop a Multiplatform Magazine Business Plan, and discover how large your magazine business could become and how much of an investment will be required to build your business to maturity.

 That said, with each new platform comes the question advertisers face of exactly how and where to advertise.

 Should ads be native, graphic or interactive when possible?